muziejus/javascripting-english-major/9-dataset.md

 In short, dealing with asynchronous functions means that sometimes the order things are written in your JavaScript file are not the order in which they are done.
-And jQuery’s method to get JSON objects from the internet can be confusing in its asynchronicity.
+And jQuery’s method to get JSON `Object`s from the internet can be confusing in its asynchronicity.

 </section>